 add-on.css as I merged them, I used a mini map with

 main.less.
 The map outlines the stylesheet structure:

-The structure of the stylesheet matches how I look at a site design, interpret the main elements and decide an order in which to tackle the work:
+The structure of the stylesheet matches how I look at a site design, interpret the main elements and decide what order to do the work:

-It’s easy to go down a rabbit hole and dive into styling the content, for example, so I try to focus on styling elements from left to right, top to bottom:
+It’s easy to go down a rabbit hole when styling the content so I try to focus on styling elements from left to right, top to bottom: